acend/argocd-basics-training/content/en/docs/08/tracking_deployment_strategies.md

 {{% /details %}}

-With the new created tag, ArgoCD is goingt to pick up and apply the latest changes and scales up the replica count to 2.
+With the new created tag, ArgoCD is going to pick up and apply the latest changes and scales up the replica count to 2.
 First let us sync the changes and check if the ArgoCD App is in Sync.

 {{% onlyWhenNot no-argocd-cli %}}